LeegenSteven/NetworkAgent-dev/operator/Readme.md

-# Edge Network Appliance Operator
+# Network Operator

 This kubernetes operator manages the lifecycle of the following components:

 * __WireguardAppliancee__: Wireguard based VPN appliance.
-* __ConnectivityService__: Logical VPN service.
-* __Monitor__: Observability of the end to end service and VyOS virtual machines.
+* __PointToPointService__: A VPN tunnel between two customer sites

-The operator is based on the [kopf](https://kopf.readthedocs.io/en/latest/) operator framework and embeds [anisble playbooks](https://docs.ansible.com/).
+The operator code is based on the [kopf](https://kopf.readthedocs.io/en/latest/) operator framework and embeds [ansible playbooks](https://docs.ansible.com/) to run commands inside the network VMs.

-## Build the Edge Network Appliance Operator
+## Build the Network Operator

-To build and push the edge appliance operator image, run the following commands
+To build and push the network operator image, run the following commands

 ```
 gcloud auth configure-docker $GOOGLE_REGION-docker.pkg.dev